elysiaroot/Darak/README.md

 `composer create-project elysiaroot/darak` then `composer update` whenever there is a new release of the app.

-When updating, check the release notes to see if there are any changes you might need to apply to your `app` folder.
-The affected files can be copied or merged from `vendor/codeigniter4/framework/app`.
+When updating, check the release notes to see if there are any changes you might need to apply.

 ## Setup